Adam Zero: Sections

 The complete ballet runs for around 40 minutes.

 Synopsis

 The ballet is an allegory of the cycle of man’s life; the world in which he lives is represented by a stage on which a ballet is being created: Adam is cast as the principal dancer, Omnipotence is represented by the Stage Director and Adam’s Fates by the Designer, Wardrobe Mistress and Dresser.

 Adam falls in love, marries, and achieves power, but his triumph is brief; his world crumbles about him, he is stripped of his glory, and a new generation (Understudy) takes his place.
 He seeks distraction in dissipation but everyone deserts him and he is left alone to face Death.

+Arrangement

+In 1970 Bliss made an adaption of music from the Night Club Scene for two pianos, three hands (for Phyllis Sellick and Cyril Smith) as Fun and Games.
+Sellick and Smith first performed the work on 9 December 1970 at Morley College.